SnapGames/GDJ105/README.md

 - Let's create `TextObject`, `BackgroundObject` to build `TitleState`,
 - and to enhance the `PlayState`, the `JaugeObject` and `ItemContainerObject` will be used to display HUD.
 - But also adds some important concept like collision system with `QuadTree`, a resource manager, and the main entities like `Player`, `Enemy`, `Eatable`,  etc...
+- And add a `CameraObject` to manage viewport target following.

 ## Compile